SamathaKammari/Sam/README.md

-In this project I am done with the basic code for machinelearning algorithms like for import data we use libraries like pandas,numpy for numerical actions,to train the model use scikit learn library.
+In this project I am done with the basic code for machinelearning algorithms like for import data we use libraries like pandas,numpy for numerical actions, Matplotlib.pyplot, seaborn  models are  use for the advance visualization library.
 To manipulate data we use pandas
 # df =pd.read_csv(" file name")  : used to upload dataset into the model
 # df.head() : to read top most records of the dataset